 One night I tested the theory that porcupines liked to hang around dorm trash.
 My wife and I were alone in our dorm complex, so I went to the back of the other dorm that had more people in it.
 At 9:45pm I peeked around the corner of their building, and sure enough:

 I was happy to see that though the mammals weren’t very afraid of humans, they also weren’t “pet-like” and didn’t approach us for food from our hands.
 If you got too close they moved away.
 There were signs insisting that the animals not be fed and some threatened fines.
-This was my first National Park experience in Thailand, and I was happy to see that the attitude towards wildlife was more respectful and natural than some of the tourist-centered animal attractions I’d been in Thailand.
+This was my first National Park experience in Thailand, and I found the attitude towards wildlife to be more respectful and natural than some of the tourist-centered animal attractions I’d been in Thailand.

 Unfortunately, one hazard of the area is leeches.
 Lots, and lots, and lots of leeches.

-Microhylids were common and diverse.
+Microhylids in particular were common and diverse.

 There was also quite a mix of other species.
 All of these frogs were found around the dorm or in the ditches on the nearest road:

 How spectacular is it that you can see that array of mammals, frogs, and geckos without even leaving the area of the dorms!
-Of course, the fact that we came during the rainy season was a big plus – some animals tend to be much more active during the rainy season, and the fact that there were virtually no other visitors around meant that those animals were probably coming closer to the dorms than usual.
+Of course, the fact that we came during the rainy season was a big plus – some animals tend to be more active during the rainy season, and having virtually no other visitors around meant that those animals were probably coming closer to the dorms than usual.

 Still, there were plenty of species that we were only going to find if we got out and started looking in the deeper forest.
 That’s what I’ll share next.